PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

 to with web developers and this is a good place to keep that going and also for developers to understand how we work and how we've set priorities.

+TL;DR &mdash; there were a lot of great things happening, but we need to relate with developers more and fight their fight even more.

 I think it is no secret that the web has taken a back seat in many companies minds and as a consequence we get into this downwards spiral.
 I 2015 I met many companies and developers across the globe and there was a common set of themes